OLE MISS CASE STUDY

 Ole Miss assistant Women’s Soccer coach Melissa Terry has seen sports science from different perspectives, starting her career as a Strength and Conditioning coach at Florida State then later joining the coaching ranks for the Rebels.
 Since her time as a player at University of Central Oklahoma, she has seen the industry take leaps and bounds in the way that data is collected and analyzed.

-Matthew Coller caught up with Terry to discuss her career and how she uses analytics to keep the Rebels, who went 14-5-4 last season, in top shape.
+Terry discusses her career and how she uses analytics to keep the Rebels, who went 14-5-4 last season, in top shape.

 Initially they felt like it was an additional mental strain.
 When they started to understand that people are getting extra attention or treatment whether it be massage, chyrochamber, chiropractic, or time off (we have spent thousands on recovery systems) – they start to understand that we’re doing this so players can be more physically more prepared to play.
 It was definitely met with some pushback, but they understood that this type of thing is here to stay.
 They started to notice on YouTube highlights that the US Women’s National Team was using Polar and different articles would come out about tracking their sleep and hydration.
 They thought, “If it’s good enough for them, it’s good enough for me.”

 Has the access to data altered in-game strategy?

 When we first got the system we thought it would take the whole year before we would be able to make anything out of the data, but about one-third through the season when we started to realize at halftime – looking at the mileage – we could predict who we needed to give extra rest to.
 When we were at home, there were one or two players that we would shut down for the last five minutes of the half so they could get a 20 minute halftime and doing something to aid in their recovery before the second half.
 Our head coach got to the point where he could ask how certain players were doing.
 He might not know the specific numbers on a player but he knows that we can figure out whether we need to give that player a break.